mattwigway/indicatrix.org-old/_posts/2014-03-26-overanalyzing-board-games-network-analysis-and-pandemic.md

 One interesting pattern in the centralities is that Asian cities have very high centralities, while cities in the global South are much less central.
 This suggests that disease can spread much more rapidly in the Asian cities (although this is somewhat counterbalanced by increased ability to reach the Asian cities from each other).
 Gameplay is very different when focused on the Asian cities than when focused on the global South.
 I have noticed this in gameplay (infections in the South don't seem to cause as much trouble as other infections, though this is admittedly anecdotal).
 The centralities provide some theoretical justification for this observation.

-One further analysis that could be undertaken would be to treat all research-station-to-research-station links as additional edges in the network, and determine which combinations of cities reduce the average shortest path distance between all pairs of nodes.
+One further analysis that could be undertaken would be to treat all research station-to-research station links as additional edges in the network, and determine which combinations of cities reduce the average shortest path distance between all pairs of nodes.

 And finally, the centralities: